Diagrammatic Monte Carlo for Dissipative Quantum Impurity Models: Dissipative Quantum Impurity Models

 Since we are interested in the non-equilibrium dynamics we want to determine the time evolution of the density matrix $\rho(t)$ starting from an initial configuration given by $\rho(0)$.
 For this one, in principle we could prepare our system in a thermal state, then drive the system out of equilibrium, in this case the initial density matrix can be determined by the Boltzmann distribution at a temperature $\beta^{-1}$.
 In this paper, we assume to start from a decoupled situation, where the fermionic bath is in thermal equilibrium at temperature $T=0$, while the impurity is prepared in a given initial density matrix $\rho_I(0)$.
 The initial density matrix for the whole system then factorize:

 where $\rho_B(0)$ is a thermal density matrix for the fermions in the bath while $\rho_I(0)$ depends on the initial preparation for the impurity and will be specified later.
 Then we let the entire system evolve under the action of the Lindblad master equation~(\ref{eqn:lindblad}).
+We note that in principle an initial state with finite impurity-bath correlations could be also implemented within diagrammatic Monte Carlo, by adding a third branch (imaginary-time axis) on the real-time contour, as done in the unitary case~\cite{schiroPRB2009}.

 In this work we will be mainly interested in properties of the impurity which can be computed from the reduced impurity density matrix, obtained after tracing out the fermionic degrees of freedom of the quantum bath.